Snuffules/terraform-gke-serverless-image-analysis/README.md

 - VPC Access allows Cloud Functions to access MongoDB.
 - Firewall applied to all private networks and includes Load Balancer.
 - Automatically create a new database and collection upon inserting a new document.
+- K8s epansion is enabled on storage class, so it could be expanded if needed without downtime or dataloss.

 ### Mongodb-key:
 #### Use of mongodb-keyfile compliments user and password authentication.